 In a separate bowl, beat together egg yolks and sweetened condensed milk till smooth.
 Temper egg mixture by slowly adding to hot milk, whisking constantly.
 Ooh, look at all the vanilla bean specks!

-Strain through fine-mesh sieve into clean bowl, remove pod, let cool to room temperature.
+Strain through fine-mesh sieve into clean bowl, remove pod, if you’re adding bourbon, now’s the time to do so.
 Stir in salt.
+Let cool to room temperature.
 You can make an ice bath to speed up the process.
 Chill custard overnight or at least four hours.

 Just before turning the chilled custard into your ice cream maker, place the custard and the dasher from your machine into the freezer for up to 10 minutes.
 And now, time to spin it up: process according to your ice cream machine’s directions.